IasonArgyrakis/mg_cli/README.md

 @toDo : -[ ]   add the mg_generated_module

-@toDo : -[ ]   integration with directives for subfolders.
+@toDo : -[ ]   integration with directives for subfolders of each class created.
 Must be multiple directives and subfolders as well

+@toDo : -[ ]   camel case validation for class names passed as directives

 ---